Yandex Cloud

 -X ssl.ca.location=/usr/local/share/ca-certificates/Yandex/RootCA.crt -Z

 To access the data, use a materialized view.
-Once a materialized view is attached to a Kafka table, it starts gathering data in the background automatically.
+Once a materialized view is attached to a Kafka table, it starts collecting data in the background automatically.
 This enables the system to continuously consume messages from Apache Kafka® and convert them to the required format using SELECT.

 Note